metio/terraform-provider-k8s/docs/data-sources/emrcontainers_services_k8s_aws_job_run_v1alpha1_manifest.md

 - `name` (String) The name of the job run.
 - `tags` (Map of String) The tags assigned to job runs.
 - `virtual_cluster_id` (String) The virtual cluster ID for which the job run request is submitted.
-- `virtual_cluster_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--virtual_cluster_ref))
+- `virtual_cluster_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--virtual_cluster_ref))

 <a id="nestedatt--spec--job_driver"></a>
 ### Nested Schema for `spec.job_driver`